 In my post, The Ultimate Guide to Visiting River Street in Savannah, GA, I mention that my first stop when visiting Savannah is always to River Street Sweets.
-In fact, in 20+ years of annual trips to Savannah growing up, I never once missed a visit to my favorite famous gourmet candy shop!
-It embodies Southern charm, and that's just one of the many reasons this little candy store is one of my top stops along the river.
+In fact, in 20+ years of annual trips to Savannah growing up, I never once missed a visit to my favorite famous candy shop!
+It embodies Southern charm, and that's just one of the many reasons this little candy store is my top stop along the river.

-Each section of the cabinet is devoted to a different type of delectable candy, from the candy coated gummy fruit slices and rock candy seen above…
+Each section of the cabinet is devoted to a different type of tresat, from the candy coated gummy fruit slices and rock candy seen above…

 …to a wide variety of truffles, Southern bear claws (pecans topped with caramel and chocolate — also known as turtles), pralines, fudge slices — and more.